Y0Coss/docs-fork/pages/public_cloud/ai_machine_learning/endpoints_tuto_11_rag_chatbot_langchain/guide.en-au.md

 ---
 title: AI Endpoints - Build a RAG Chatbot with LangChain
-excerpt: Learn how to build a RAG (Retrieval Augmented Generation) chatbot using Python, LangChain, and AI Endpoints
+excerpt: Learn how to build a RAG (Retrieval Augmented Generation) chatbot using Python, LangChain and AI Endpoints
 updated: 2025-04-18
 ---